aws-samples/amazon-sagemaker-reusable-components/README.md

 On a high level, the workflow comprises the following steps:
 1. Data file or files uploaded to an Amazon S3 bucket
-2. Data processing and transformation is launched
+2. Data processing and transformation process is launched
 3. Extracted, processed, and transformed features are ingested into a designated [feature group](https://docs.aws.amazon.com/sagemaker/latest/dg/feature-store-getting-started.html) in Feature Store

 ## Solution architecture